-Biomass 101: What You Need to Know
+Biomass 101 – What You Need To Know

 What is Biomass?

 Examples of biomass extend beyond just wood.
 In fact, biomass is any renewable organic material that comes from flora or fauna.
-Though its use as an energy source had waned in developed countries as fossil fuels replaced them, biomass use has increased markedly as countries worldwide seek to reduce carbon dioxide emissions.
+Though its use as an energy source has waned in developed countries as fossil fuels have replaced them, biomass use has increased markedly as countries worldwide seek to reduce carbon dioxide emissions.
 In fact, as of 2021, biomass accounted for about 5 percent of all energy use in the United States and is expected to grow.

 Most examples of biomass used in the world today come from waste.
 Produced via the process of photosynthesis, plant-based biomass contains untapped chemical energy derived from the sun.
 It’s easily burnable for heat, though it can also be processed into renewable liquid or gaseous fuels.
 Waste from dead animals or their droppings can also be converted into energy.
 Animal waste has been used as fuel for thousands of years, with bacteria within manure producing methane gas.